Arthur Haggerty: Biography

-According to Haggerty, his dual profession of being a character actor and dog trainer caused some confusion among his dog school clients and his friends in the film industry.
-When he would show up on a film set with or without dogs to train and act with them in front of the camera, people and fellow actors would recognize him and would say to him: "Oh, I didn't know you were an actor.
-I thought you trained dogs".
-At his dog training school, clients would recognize him from his film and TV commercial appearances and say to him: "Oh, I didn't know you trained dogs.
-I thought you were an actor."
+According to Haggerty, his dual professions of being a character actor and dog trainer caused confusion among his dog school clients and film industry contacts.
 Since he was known as 'Captain Haggerty' at his dog school, and then known as Arthur Haggerty on film sets, he decided to legally change his name to Captain Haggerty in order to combine both of his professions so that people would know who he really was on and off camera.

-He wrote hundreds of articles on dogs and won several writing awards including the illustrious Howell Award given by the Dog Writer's Association of America.
-His three books include: Dog Tricks, How to Get Your Pet Into Show Business and How to Teach Your Dog to Talk.
+He wrote hundreds of articles on dogs and won the Howell Award given by the Dog Writer's Association of America.
+His three books are: Dog Tricks, How to Get Your Pet Into Show Business and How to Teach Your Dog to Talk.
 He also wrote and published the Aggression Newsletter from 1997 to 2006.

-An encyclopedia of dog knowledge, he was generous with his time and was unapologetically honest.
-He was called "politically incorrect" by Steve Dale who wrote an article for Dog World called The Politically Incorrect Captain Haggerty.
-Steve Dale asked him in that interview what he would like his epitaph to say, he responded that "He was an annoying and grating individual.
-But he loved dogs.
-He saved lives.
-He got the job done.
-End of story."

-Death

-Captain Arthur Haggerty died at home in West Palm Beach, Florida from adenocarcinoma July 3, 2006 at age 74.
-Leaving his only child, a daughter, Babette Haggerty to carry on the family legacy.
-She is also a dog trainer, writer and mother.
+Captain Arthur Haggerty died in West Palm Beach, Florida from adenocarcinoma July 3, 2006 at age 74.
+His only child, Babette Haggerty is also a dog trainer.